Integrating Feature Selection and Machine Learning for Nitrogen Assessment in Grapevine Leaves using In-Field Hyperspectral Imaging: Materials and Methods

+where $X_i$ represents individual observations and $\tilde{X}$ is the median of the dataset within each category.
+Samples were classified as outliers when their deviation exceeded the threshold according to Equation \ref{eq:outlier}:

-It was observed that the first $10$ and last $2$ bands of the hyperspectral images exhibited significant distortions, likely due to sensor noise or edge effects inherent to the spectral acquisition process.
-These distortions can lead to inaccuracies in subsequent analysis, such as feature selection and regression modeling.
-To ensure the integrity and reliability of the analysis, these spectral bands were excluded from the dataset.
-This pre-processing method was employed to process all spectral data, which included the application of standard normal variate (SNV) and Savitzky-Golay (SG) filter for smoothing.
-The optimal window length for the SG filter was determined using both signal-to-noise ratio (SNR) considerations and Fourier-transform frequency analysis \citep{chancia2021assessing}.
-This comprehensive approach ensured the selection of a window length that effectively reduced noise while preserving important spectral features.
+where $\tau = 4.5$ was the selected threshold value.
+This criterion was applied independently to both measured N concentration and spectral reflectance values, with samples flagged as outliers if they exceeded the threshold in either domain.
+The measure N concentrations in Section \ref{TN_CL} and \ref{TN_LL} are after outlier removal.
+These outliers and distortions can lead to inaccuracies in subsequent analysis, such as feature selection and modeling.
+To ensure the integrity and reliability of the analysis, these outliers and edge spectral bands were excluded from the datasets.
+Following outlier removal, SNV transformation was applied to minimize multiplicative scatter effects and correct for baseline variations caused by differences in light scattering \citep{rinnan2009review}.
+Finally, a SG filter was used for smoothing spectral noise while preserving important spectral features and peak shapes \citep{rinnan2009review}.
+The optimal window length for the SG filter was determined using signal-to-noise ratio (SNR) considerations.
+This comprehensive data preprocessing approach ensured effective reduction of noises in the spectral data while preserving important spectral features.